percona/pg_tde/documentation/docs/index.md

 ## Supported PostgreSQL versions

-`pg_tde` is currently supported for Percona Distribution for PostgreSQL 16 and upstream PostgreSQL 16.
+`pg_tde` is currently based on PostgreSQL 16.0 and supported for Percona Distribution for PostgreSQL 16.x and upstream PostgreSQL 16.x.

 ## Useful links